-Too many people working in retail interact with their customers using the same responses, the same demeanor, and energy level as if they were a search engine with feet, “What are you looking for?
+Too many people working in retail interact with their customers using the same responses, demeanor, and energy level as if they were a search engine with feet, “What are you looking for?
 We have it right over here.
 Ready to check out?"

 Treating everyone the same way gives you a hit-or-miss success rate.
 Why?

 Because not everyone processes information as you do.
 They have different strengths and weaknesses as well as very different interpersonal skills.
-You need to be more creative with each person you talk to so they – and you – can feel comfortable with each other.
+You need to be more creative with each person you talk to so they and you can feel comfortable with each other.
 That comes from understanding the four personalities.

-Have you had that exasperating moment when you were trying to train someone and you finally said, "I just don't know how to reach them!".
+Have you had that exasperating moment when you were trying to train someone and finally said, "I just don't know how to reach them!".

-Or maybe you had a boss whose communication style just got under your skin for nitpicking everything you did?
+Or maybe you had a boss whose communication style got under your skin for nitpicking everything you did?

 • What ticks you off in a relationship is as much your fault as the other person's and why.

-• Which personalities you'll feel comfortable with and which ones you probably won't hire.
+• Which personalities you'll feel comfortable with, and which ones you probably won't hire.

-After all, we all have elements of all four traits, we just have to call on different strengths and weaknesses within ourselves to serve others.
+After all, we all have elements of all four traits; we just have to call on different strengths and weaknesses within ourselves to serve others.